Residential Tenancy (Jersey)

 8 Termination

-if service element fails, agreement not in writing, details missing or
+if agreement element fails, agreement not in writing, details missing or

 opportunity to read denied[12]